When medicine and engineering are merged in pursuit of innovation, our ability to diagnose and treat patients is transformed.

 The High Demand for Engineers Specializing in Surgery and Intervention

-The demand for patient-specific procedural medicine has steadily risen over the past decades.
-Engineers trained in surgery and intervention are able to customize procedures and treatments based on the specificity of the condition of the patient.
+The demand for professionals in this engineering specialty has steadily risen over the past few decades.
+Engineers trained in surgery and intervention customize procedures and treatments based on the specificity of the condition of the patient.
 This ability revolutionizes treatment and often proves life-saving.

-The demand for biomedical engineers is expected to grow 8 percent nationally, and up to 12 percent in the southeast over the next decade, according to Traditional labor market information (LMI).
+The demand for biomedical engineers is expected to grow 5 percent nationally.
 Moreover, there is a particularly high demand for biomedical engineers with expertise in industries related to surgical and interventional technologies.

 With the increased demand for professionals, the sophistication of technology and the boundless potential for creating life-saving work, there has never been a more optimal time to earn a master of engineering in surgery and intervention.